rainbowdashlabs/sql-java/README.md

 ### Replace

-Replace is similar to the upsert.
-But instead of updating the value we just replace it with another one or insert it.
+Replace is similar to the upsert, but instead of updating the value we just replace it with another one or insert it.
-Its a mix of Update and Insert.
+It's a mix of `UPDATE` and `INSERT`.

 ``` java
 public boolean setCoins(Player player, long amount) {